eliranwong/UniqueBibleAPI/commentary.md

 Parameter description:

-* Specify a commentary module
+* Specify a commentary module.
 * Use default commentary module if this parameter is not given.

 Parameter: BIBLE_REFERENCES [required]